bitcrowd/javascript/README.md

 ### Including files

-If you are using file extensions other than `.js` for files that need to be linted, e.g. `.jsx`, be sure to [specify them as a command line options](https://eslint.org/docs/user-guide/configuring#specifying-file-extensions-to-lint):
+If you are using file extensions other than `.js` for files that need to be linted, e.g. `.jsx`, be sure to [specify them via the command line](https://eslint.org/docs/user-guide/configuring#specifying-file-extensions-to-lint):

 ```shell
 eslint --ext .js,.jsx .